Overview

 - Groups matched frames into continuous time segments.

-- Asks the clipping service to produce one clip per matched source video.
+- Creates one clip per matched source video.

-- Returns publicly-resolvable clip URLs you can play, download, or hand to your UI.
+- Returns playable clip URLs you can hand to your UI.

 Video Clipping Search must be enabled for the event.
 Both